Cynthia Cranford (On Leave)

 Cranford, Cynthia.
 2014.
 “Towards Flexibility with Security for (Im)migrant Care Workers: A Comparative Analysis of Personal Home Care in Ontario and California.”
 In Migration and Care Labour: Theory, Policy and Politics, edited by Bridget Anderson and Isabel Shutes.
-Palgrave.
+London, UK: Palgrave Macmillan.

 Cranford, Cynthia and Diana Miller.
 2013.
 “Emotion Management from the Client’s Perspective: The Case of Personal Home Care.”
 Work, Employment and Society 27(5):785-801. https://doi.org/10.1177/0950017013477901